Home » New Power Generation

 To make matters worse, a clause in the contract granted Warner ownership of all master recordings of Prince’s music, and not for only for the life of the new contract but all his previous recordings dating back to 1978.
 Prince was in no position to argue, his spending had spiralled beyond control on lavish tours, vast entourages, as well as faced with the upkeep of Paisley Park Studios.
 He was in urgent wont for cash.
 His fury over contract’s unfair terms, as he saw them, spurred Prince on a public and damaging crusade to claw back the ownership of his past recordings.
 With Prince expecting to increase his musical output, Warner on the other hand insisted that he actually reduce it to maximise the sales of future releases and stop his albums competing with one another.
 The contract would also limit the number of concerts Prince was able to perform.
 As a result Prince grew vehemently disillusioned with Warner, since he wrote as well as hoped to release albums at such a rate he envisaged two per year to keep pace with his prolific output.
 But Warner felt this would awash the market and dilute sales, so the two struck a compromise.
 Despite Warner wanting him to release one album every two years, Prince settled at one release per year.

 The tipping point in the dispute came with Prince fourteenth album, which to Warner’s despair was titled a confusing and unpronounceable amalgamation of the male/female ‘love’ symbols: Prince love symbol.
 And, despite releasing its opening song My Name Is Prince also as two stand-alone singles, the dispute over his contract hit breaking point on 27 April 1993.
 Having released only the first of the six albums that he was contractually required to deliver, Prince stunned Warner by declaring his intention to retire from recording.
 He would instead furnish the remaining albums from his vault, which by that time amassed a very ample 500 unreleased songs.
 Then on his birthday on 7 June that year, despite the Love Symbol Album becoming a comparative, although not massive, success (shipping only half the units in the US than its preceding album had) and achieving three top-ten singles, at the close of the supporting tour Prince declared his former self ‘dead’ and changed his name to the same unpronounceable moniker of the album: Prince love symbol.
 To Prince’s mind, his birth name was more a brand of Warner Brothers than his Christian name, and because the label owned all the music associated with ‘Prince’, he thought changing his name to an unpronounceable glyph would somehow void or at least highlight his protest over the contract.
 With no name to call him by the move mystified the press, the recording industry, and alienated his fans.
 Prince love symbol (typographically known as The Artist Formally Known as Prince) toured the album across the US in a leg of the tour named Act I Tour; Prince’s first tour in his home country since Lovesexy ’88.
-However, considering his much mocked name change, Prince’s personal reputation and commercial appeal to European audiences showed no signs of slowing down.
+However, considering his much mocked name change, Prince’s personal reputation and commercial appeal to European audiences showed no sign of slowing down.
 Europe had overtaken the US as the new stronghold of his fan base: highlighted by the selling out of 72,000 seats at Wembley Stadium in less than an hour European Act II Tour in the summer of 1993, to winning a string of BRITAwards in the UK for Best International Solo Artist in 1992, ’93, ’95 and ’96.
 The backdrop of growing public adulation masked the ever simmering hostility between Warner Brothers and their star artist.

 In the attempt to recoup the considerable advance advances they had given Prince to produce The Love Symbol Album, in 1993 Warner released what became Prince’s first greatest hits compilation The Hits / The B-Sides.
 But their doing so was directly against Prince’s wishes, having always viewed greatest hits releases to mark the death of an artist either professionally or literally, Prince was opposed to the release of his own since he viewed his career was on the rise, not decline.
-In response he charged the label a small fortune to shoot the photos for the set’s covers.
+In response he charged the label a veritable fortune to shoot the photos for the set’s covers.
 Planning to release it as a five-disk set, it was quickly watered down to three, and although the release contained two new songs (Pope and Peach) Prince would no more write material for Warner Brothers.
 In place of new material, Warner turned to their unreleased catalogue – dusting down the 1987 master tapes of The Black Album and released it in 1994.
 This outraged Prince, whom was doggedly opposed to ever allow this project see light of day.
 Because he had enough material stockpiled in his fabled vault and thereby not need to record new music for the contract’s duration, his 1994 album Come comprised tracks gleaned entirely from shelved projects.
 Crediting the work to ‘Prince, 1958-1993’ Come became his lowest selling album to date, selling only 500,000 copies.
 Faced with Prince’s resulting disappearance from radio airplay and consequently the charts, and the potential collapse of Prince’s commercial appeal entirely and with it the likelihood of ever recouping their cash advances, in 1995 Warner issued two VHS releases in the same day: recordings from 1993 of the cancelled The Undertaker album and footage of the aftershow performance of the final night of the Act II Tour: The Sacrifice of Victor.
 Prince felt so constrained by the contract, his public appeal was further worsened by pencilling of the word ‘Slave’ on his right cheek in his music videos and at every public appearance, in protest at both the contract and Warner.
 Refusing all interviews, the media likewise grew indifferent to Prince, who in the wake of the name change to The Artist Formally Known As Prince was further vexed at why an artist whom signed a $100m contract could justify his audacity to call himself a slave.

 Part 4 – Slave